TEODE/training/README.md

 *To transpile ES6 for the browser just run "babel \* --watch --out-file build.js" if made any change, then browse index.html*
 ## Jest Unit Testing
-Getting Starter from the official [quick start](https://facebook.github.io/jest/docs/getting-started.html#content)
+Getting Started and tutorials from the official [quick start](https://facebook.github.io/jest/docs/getting-started.html#content)